-The Doctor looks and seems human.
-He's handsome, witty, and could be mistaken for just another man in the street.
-But he is a Time Lord: a 900 year old alien with 2 hearts, part of a gifted civilization who mastered time travel.
-The Doctor saves planets for a living—more of a hobby actually, and he's very, very good at it.
-He's saved us from alien menaces and evil from before time began – but just who is he?
+The Doctor is a Time Lord: a 900 year old alien with 2 hearts, part of a gifted civilization who mastered time travel.
+The Doctor saves planets for a living—more of a hobby actually, and the Doctor's very, very good at it.

 A modern update finds the famous sleuth and his doctor partner solving crime in 21st century London.